riccardoluongo/serverwebui/README.md

 ## Dependencies
 Make sure you have the appropriate dependencies for your distribution!
-If you plan to install using the auto install script (Debian-based only), you may skip the installation of these (fastfetch must still be installed manually).
+If you plan to install using the auto install script (Ubuntu only), you may skip the installation of these.

 Debian/Ubuntu:
 ```